-In Fall 2017, we are kicking off a multi-year study about the writing experience of incoming Purdue students.
+In Fall 2017, we kicked off a multi-year study about the writing experience of incoming Purdue students and as of Fall 2018 are in our second year of the research.
 This study aims to uncover the kinds of writing that students completed in high school before entering the university.

 Have you already completed our survey?
 Thank you!
 No need to do it again.